Harshitaahuja23/BLIP_Transformers/README.md

   - BLIP’s zero-shot video performance is promising but lacks temporal modeling.
   - Future models might integrate video-language transformers like TimeSformer or VideoMAE.
 - Domain-Specific Vision-Language Learning
-  - BLIP was trained on general datasets.
-Could CapFilt be adapted for specialized fields like medical imaging, scientific literature, or robotics?
+  - BLIP was trained on general datasets like COCO.
   - Future models might use custom synthetic captioning techniques for specific domains.

 ## Resources